serverlessguy/samples/s3-cross-account-replication-with-kms/README.md

 # S3 Cross-Account Replication with KMS

+**WARNING: THIS SOLUTION IS AN EXAMPLE ONLY AND NO SUPPORT IS PROVIDED!**

 ## Description

 Example of cross-account, same-region, S3 bucket replication (v2) using server-side encryption with customer-managed KMS keys.